lerna-stack/akka-entity-replication/docs/implementation_guide.md

 }
 ```

-To update a read model, implement Handler with [Akka Projection](https://doc.akka.io/docs/akka-projection/1.0.0/overview.html).
+To update a read model, implement Handler with [Akka Projection](https://doc.akka.io/docs/akka-projection/1.1.0/overview.html).
 It can read tagged events and update the read model.
+Using Akka Projection requires adding dependencies to your project first.
+For more details, see [Akka Projection official document](https://doc.akka.io/docs/akka-projection/1.1.0/overview.html).

-In the case of [SlickHandler](https://doc.akka.io/docs/akka-projection/1.0.0/slick.html), it will be as follows.
+In the case of [SlickHandler](https://doc.akka.io/docs/akka-projection/1.1.0/slick.html), it will be as follows.

 ```scala
 class EventHandler(actions: StatisticsActions) extends SlickHandler[EventEnvelope[Event]] {